Coding matrices provide a way to see coding intersections between two lists of items in your project.

 Once you have created a coding matrix you can:

 - Copy or move the matrix into the Codes folder—this creates a hierarchical code structure based on the cells within the matrix.

 Export a coding matrix

-- (Optional) Change the file name.
+- (Optional) Change the file name and folder.